 This post may contain affiliate links.
 Please read my disclosure policy

-Who’s in the mood for some pork?
+Who’s in the mood for some Ancho Smoked Pork?
 Juicy, mouth-watering, flavorful no-frills shredded pork.
 White bread, pile of pork and a pickle.
 Hells yeah.

 And what’s not to love about slow smoked pork?
 Recently, I’ve learned, I can judge a place by their pork.
 Chicken?
 No, thanks.
 Ribs, hells yeah, but only on special occasions.
 But pork.
 Give me the platter baby and let’s see if you can impress me.